 The device profile also reports the custom device attributes that are assigned to the device on the server-side.

 Each Device can be assigned one or more Tags.
 A Tag is a string which will be associated to one or more devices.
 Tags can be used to create target groups when performing bulk operations, both from the web console and from the REST APIs.
-Tags will be persisted in the internal Everyware Cloud database and will be available even if the Device is offline, thus giving the possibility of filtering devices indipendently from their connection status.
+Tags will be persisted in the internal Everyware Cloud database and will be available even if the Device is offline, thus giving the possibility of filtering devices independently from their connection status.

 In the Device section of the Everyware Cloud Console, select a Device and navigate to the Tags tab.
 From the Tags, device administrators can manage the tags applied to a device, adding new ones or removing existing ones.

 Upon establishing a connection to Everyware Cloud, devices publish a Birth Certificate life-cycle message that contains information on the device hardware and software configuration.
 Devices will also notify Everyware Cloud when they disconnect gracefully by publishing a Death Certificate life-cycle message.
-Through the characteristics of the MQTT protocol should a device lose its connection to the Broker, the Everyware Cloud platform is informed through a Last-Will Testament message.
+Through the characteristics of the MQTT protocol should a device loose its connection to the Broker, the Everyware Cloud platform is informed through a Last-Will Testament message.
 In addition to connection monitoring, a device event is published and logged by Everyware Cloud after each device management operation.

 The Everyware Cloud Console allows account administrators to monitor the status and review the full life-cycle history of their devices.